Equivariant Hypergraph Diffusion Neural Operators: Neural Equivariant Diffusion Operators and

 \begin{proposition} MPNNs on bipartite representations (or star expansions) of hypergraphs are expressive enough to learn any continuous diffusion operators induced by invariant hyperedge potentials. \end{proposition}

 \proj can well approximate the GD algorithm (Eq.~\ref{eqn:gd}), while \proj does not perfectly match ADMM unless we assume $\Mat{Q}_e^{(t)}=\Mat{H}_e^{(t)}$ in Eq.~\ref{eqn:admm-q} for a practical consideration.
-This assumption may reduce the performance of the hypergraph diffusion algorithm while our model \proj has already achieved good enough empirical performance.
+This assumption may reduce the performance of the algorithm while \proj has already achieved good enough empirical performance.
 Tracking $\Mat{Q}_e^{(t)}$ means recording the messages from $\Set{E}$ to $\Set{V}$ for every iteration, which is not supported by the current GNN platforms~\cite{FeyPyG,wang2019dgl} and may consume more memory.
-We leave the study of the algorithms that can track the update of $\Mat{Q}_e^{(t)}$ as a future study.
-A co-design of the algorithm and the system may be needed to guarantee the scalability of the algorithm.
+We leave the incorporation of $\Mat{Q}_e^{(t)}$ as a future study.
+A co-design of the algorithm and the system may be needed.

 \textbf{Extension.} Our \proj can be naturally extended to build equivariant node operators because of the duality between hyperedges and nodes, though this is not necessary in the traditional hypergraph diffusion problem Eq.~\ref{eqn:diffusion}.
 Specifically, we call this model \projtwo, which simple revises the step 1 in \proj as $\Mat{m}_{u\rightarrow e}^{(t)} = \hat{\phi}(\Mat{h}_u^{(t)}, \Mat{m}_e^{(t-1)})$ for any $e$ such that $u\in e$.
 Due to the page limit, we put some experiment results on \projtwo in Appendix~\ref{sec:expr_edgnn2}.